30 Coolest Things to Do Around Ubud, Bali

 You've probably heard of yoga in a studio and most likely practiced it at home, but have you ever tried yoga outside with an amazing view?
 Pranasanti Yoga can lead yoga sessions anywhere around Ubud - from forests with waterfalls to your own private villa.
 Their instructors are super patient and great with beginners and even advanced students.

 Wonder what's the deal with all the tiny flower trays scattered on the pavements through out Bali?
-You can take a workshop where you can learn all about the significance of the offering to Balinese culture as well as make one yourself.
+You can take a workshop where you can learn all about the significance of the offering (Canang Sari) to Balinese culture as well as make one yourself.
 If you wish, you can even wear the traditional garb that Balinese women wear when they make the offerings!

 The Balinese have a long and sacred tradition of consulting healers in a time of need or change, seeking spiritual wisdom from an elder.
 This tradition has come to wider attention with the film Eat Pray Love, which has also brought about a lot of hacks.
 After searching far and wide, we have found Jero, a genuine healer that continues the authentic practice, spiritually advising both locals and travellers.

-Learn about Traditional Farming
+Learn Traditional Agriculture

 Bali has ancient but modern day relevant farming techniques that take into account sustainability.
 By joining a workshop on a local farm you will see how traditional tractors and plows are used and get hands on in the harvest process.
 At the end, you will be able to prepare a dish with locally grown ingredients.

-Craft Your Own Bamboo Furniture
+Bamboo Furniture Making

 As you travel around Bali you will notice bamboo being used in everything from food to building materials.
 At Bamboo Creative, you can work with local craftsman that will teach you all about the importance of bamboo to the Balinese home and you can even craft your own piece of bamboo furniture!

-Cool Day Trips from Ubud
+Best Day Trips from Ubud

-Experience Sunrise on Mount Batur
+Mount Batur

 Is it worth waking up in the middle of the night to see the sunrise atop Mount Batur?
 YES!!
 You will not regret the early wake up and the night time trek as you watch the sun illuminate Mount Agung and Mount Abang.
 But if you are really can't be bothered that early, there are other ways to experience Mount Batur, such as taking a jeep!